amarh/openPLM/docs/en/specs/restricted_access.rst

 A restricted account can not delegate its rights.

-An user (restricted or not) can not delegates its rights to a restricted account.
+An user (restricted or not) can not delegate its rights to a restricted account.